IdarV/short-code/README.md

 Rules:
 - New languages should follow the same folder and naming structures
 - New languages should have a readable example, a short example and a copy of the word list
+- Passing the filename as an argument is allowed

 Current results: